welldonestudio/welldonestudio.github.io/docs/tutorials/near/rust/near-contract.md

 ## Introduction

-This tutorial shows you how to use WELLDONE Code to deploy and execute a simple counter smart contract on the NEAR Testnet.
-The first Remix IDE plug-in to support multi-chain, Welldone Code, makes it easier for Web3 developers to deploy and test contracts on a multi-chain.
+This tutorial shows you how to use **WELLDONE Code** to deploy and execute a simple counter smart contract on the NEAR Testnet.
+The first Remix IDE plug-in to support multi-chain, **WELLDONE Code**, makes it easier for Web3 developers to deploy and test contracts on a multi-chain.

 Every time you want to develop on a new network, we reduce the difficulty of rebuilding a development environment that fits new network, and provide an environment where developers can focus on development and testing.
-For a more detailed description of the WELLDONE Code, please refer to the following [page](https://medium.com/dsrv/meet-welldone-code-the-ultimate-multi-chain-ide-plugin-75cae8ef6005).
+For a more detailed description of the **WELLDONE Code**, please refer to the following [page](https://medium.com/dsrv/meet-welldone-code-the-ultimate-multi-chain-ide-plugin-75cae8ef6005).

-WELLDONE Code currently supports NEAR, Celo, and Klaytn, and it will subsequently support Osmosis, Celestia, and Solana.
+**WELLDONE Code** currently supports Celo, Klaytn and NEAR, and it will subsequently support Juno, Sui, and Aptos.

 :::tip Prerequisites

 - The WELLDONE Code currently supports the **WELLDONE Wallet**.
 Please install the [WELLDONE Wallet extension](https://chrome.google.com/webstore/detail/welldone-wallet/bmkakpenjmcpfhhjadflneinmhboecjf?hl=en-GB&authuser=0https://chrome.google.com/webstore/detail/welldone-wallet/bmkakpenjmcpfhhjadflneinmhboecjf?hl=en-GB&authuser=0) in the Chrome browser.
 A detailed description of the WELLDONE Wallet can be found at the following [link](https://medium.com/dsrv/ready-for-launch-with-welldone-wallet-your-multi-chain-companion-f935df9606c5).
 - Knowledge of Rust is beneficial to understand smart contracts.

 :::